Qabel/qabel.github.io/Qabel-Client-Drop.md

 The JSON object 'drop_message' is serialized to JSON text (string) without unneeded whitespace characters forming the cryptographic plaintext.
 The plaintext is encrypted using AES with a random key of 256 bits forming the ciphertext.
 The AES key is encrypted with RSA OAEP encryption scheme using the recipients public key.
 The encrypted message is created by concatenating three fields without any delimiter; the encrypted AES key, the AES IV, and the ciphertext.
-E.g. with a 2048 bit RSA key: [256 byte encrypted AES key][16 bytes AES IV][n bytes AES ciphertext].
+For example, with a 2048 bit RSA key the encrypted message looks like this:
+`RSA_encrypt([256 byte AES key][16 bytes AES IV])[n bytes AES ciphertext]`

 ### Signature